 We have entered into arrangements with a manufacturer for the production of our X-ray tubes.
-We also expect to rely on third-party manufacturers for the commercial production of the Nanox.Arc, if cleared or approved by the requisite regulatory authorities.
-We are in negotiations with a global manufacturer to produce and assemble the first 15,000 Nanox.Arcs that we plan to deploy in .
-We expect the manufacturer to subcontract with other third parties for the commercial supply of certain components of
+We also expect to rely on third-party manufacturers for the commercial production of the other components of the Nanox.Arc, if cleared or approved by the requisite regulatory authorities.
+We are in negotiations with a global manufacturer to assemble approximately 15,000 Nanox.Arc units that we plan to deploy in .
+We expect that we or the manufacturer will subcontract with other third parties for the commercial supply of certain components of the Nanox.Arc.

-We expect to enter into an agreement with a software development company for the design, development and testing of the Nanox.Cloud software.
-We expect that we will own all intellectual property rights with respect to the Nanox.Cloud.
+We have entered into an agreement with Comm-IT Software Ltd, an IT services company ("Comm-IT"), for the design, architecture, development, testing and integration of the Nanox.Cloud software.
+Under the terms of the agreement, we will own all intellectual property rights with respect to the work products prepared by Comm-IT.